Introduction to Environmental Data Science

 1.2 Goals of this book

 While the methodological reach of data science is very great, and the spectrum of environmental data is as well, our goal is to lay the foundation and provide useful introductory methods in the areas outlined above, but as a “live” book be able to extend into more advanced methods and provide a growing suite of research examples with associated data sets.
 We’ll briefly explore some data mining methods that can be applied to so-called “big data” challenges, but our focus is on exploratory data analysis in general, applied to environmental data in space and time domains.
-Much of our data will be in fact be quite small, derived from field-based environmental measurements, and it will primarily be in the areas of time-series and imagery, where automated data capture is employed, when we’ll dip our toes into what you might call big-data issues.
+Much of our data will be in fact be quite small, derived from field-based environmental measurements, and it will primarily be in the areas of time-series and imagery, where automated data capture and machine learning are employed, when we’ll dip our toes into what you might call big-data issues.

 1.2.1 Some definitions: